-When they return to work, employees must be trained on what to do if they or a customer becomes unwell.
-Employers and employees must follow the Work Safely Protocol.
+Employees should be trained on what to do if they or a customer becomes unwell.
+Employers and employees should follow the Work Safely Protocol.

 When dealing with a suspected or confirmed case of COVID-19 among employees, follow the Work Safely Protocol.